paich64/C64MEGA65/doc/developer.md

 ### Simulated cartridges

-On the MiSTer platform, the simulated cartridges (*.CRT) are loaded into SDRAM, and the C64 CPU executes code directly from there.
+On the MiSTer platform, the simulated cartridges (`*.crt`) are loaded into SDRAM, and the C64 CPU executes code directly from there.
 On the MEGA65 platform, the HyperRAM is shared between the core and the framework (specifically the `ascal.vhd` VGA-to-HDMI converter).
 Due to the behaviour and requirements of the `ascal.vhd`, the HyperRAM can be busy for